Naturah/naturah-shopify-theme/memory_bank/tasks.md

      - [✅] Improved mobile form inputs to prevent zoom on iOS
      - [✅] Enhanced gallery controls for touch interaction
      - [✅] Added responsive motion and contrast preference support
+5. Refinement Phase II (🏗️ BUILD IN PROGRESS)
+   - [🔄] **Task 1**: Improve writing across pages - PARTIALLY COMPLETE
+     - [✅] Updated hero section with clearer copy: "DIY Watercolor Kits for Relaxation"
+     - [✅] Updated featured products: "DIY Watercolor Kits" and "Made in America.
+Complete kits for relaxing creativity."
+     - [✅] Updated newsletter: "Join Our Creative Community" with mindful art focus
+     - [ ] **NOTE**: Changes only affect default values - existing pages may need manual updates in theme editor
+   - [✅] **Task 2**: Create Our Story/About Page with Emma & Andy's story
+     - [✅] Created about-hero.liquid section
+     - [✅] Created about-content.liquid section with founders profiles
+     - [✅] Created main-page.liquid section (was missing)
+     - [✅] Setup page.about.json template
+     - [ ] **ACTION NEEDED**: Create About page in Shopify admin with handle "about" or assign this template
+   - [✅] **Task 3**: Make product description collapsible/toggle section for better UX
+   - [⚠️] **Task 4**: Fix quantity button functionality on product pages
+     - [✅] HTML structure is correct
+     - [✅] JavaScript functionality is implemented
+     - [ ] **ISSUE**: Buttons may need additional CSS debugging or there could be conflicts
+   - [✅] **Task 5**: Add add-to-cart buttons on product listing pages - *Quick add buttons already implemented for single-variant products*
+   - [✅] **Task 6**: Add Favicon integration (Naturah-Icon.png) - *Favicon system already implemented, just needs image upload in theme settings*

+   **Our Story Content**:
+   Naturah is a creative startup duo of Emma, a classically trained artist & Andy, a digitally trained designer.
+We started Naturah in 2022 with our flagship product, handmade watercolor kits.
+Our greater goal is to inspire and empower creatives worldwide.
+We believe creativity changes the world and strive to help others grow positive power.

+   Our goal is always to engage, entertain, and inspire.

+   We commit to constantly evolving and improving our processes and abilities to deliver the best possible results.

+   Above all, we believe in the impact of collaboration and community.
+We strive to foster a collaborative and inclusive culture within our company and build strong partnerships with creatives and organizations so that we resonate outward with a pure uplifting signal.

+   Together, we are a force of nature.

 ### Custom Functionality